By Andie Ho

 I no longer attend networking events where I’m not likely to ever cross paths with the people I meet there again.
 In fact, anything that bills itself as a networking event generally tends to be unfruitful for me.
 Instead, I focus on recurring activities where I see the same people over and over and have an opportunity to build relationships, an approach that happens to suit my personality.
 After all, it’s much more pleasant to make a friend and then have her call you for a translation than it is to try to foist your services on a stranger.

 On a personal level, I believe that everyone should strive to make the world a better place in whatever way they can, and volunteer work is certainly a major way for people to do their part.
 If you’re able to draw professional gains at the same time, then all the better.

 Andie Ho is a Houston-based, ATA-certified French to English translator.
 She specializes in the areas of food and cosmetics.
-Contact her at firstname.lastname@example.org or follow her on Twitter at @JHawkTranslator.
+Find her at www.andiehotranslations.com or follow her on Twitter at @JHawkTranslator.